jambonz/anwering-machine-detection-example/README.md

 An outbound call is placed to the number provided in the POST request, and when the far answers the application plays a long-ish greeting while at the same time trying to determine if it is speaking to a human or a bot.
 Once it determines which it is speaking to, it then switches to a different message based on whether it detected a human or a machine.

+The relevant code for those interested [can be found here](./lib/routes/amd-test.js).